Features

 • agilab: a web interface that generates agi-core calls and can render generated snippets for execution.

-Shared components include agi-env (environment setup), agi-node (runtime orchestration), and agi-cluster (multi-node execution support).
+Shared components include agi-env (headless environment setup), agi-gui (Streamlit UI dependency bundle and page helpers), agi-node (runtime orchestration), and agi-cluster (multi-node execution support).

 agi-core